Susan Kelechi Watson: Early life

 Watson was born in Brooklyn on November 11, 1981.
 Her parents were born in Jamaica.
-Watson's middle name, "Kelechi", is of Nigerian Igbo origins meaning "Thank God".
+Watson's middle name "Kelechi" means "Thank God" in Nigeria's Igbo language.
 Watson obtained a Bachelor of Fine Arts degree from Howard University and a Master of Fine Arts degree from the Tisch School of the Arts Graduate Acting Program.

 Career

 Watson had a recurring role on the television show Louie from 2012 through 2014.
 She has had recurring roles on NCIS, The Following, and The Blacklist.
 She appeared in a play at the American Airlines Theatre in New York City by playwright Richard Greenberg entitled A Naked Girl on the Appian Way in 2005.
-Since 2016, she has starred in the NBC drama series This Is Us as Beth Pearson.
+From 2016 to 2022, she starred in the NBC drama series This Is Us as Beth Pearson.

 Watson played Andrea Vogel in the Fred Rogers biopic A Beautiful Day in the Neighborhood alongside Tom Hanks in 2019.

-In September 2022 she will appear in the European premiere of Eureka Day at The Old Vic theatre in London.
+In September 2022, she appeared in the European premiere of Eureka Day at The Old Vic theatre in London.